pkerspe/ESP-FlexyStepper/README.md

     - manually call the processMovement() function in the main loop (then you have to make sure your main loop completes quick enough to ensure smooth movement
     - use the blocking movement functions, that take care of calling processMovement but block the main loop for the duration of the movement

-## A word on jitter in the generated step signals
+## A view words on jitter in the generated step signals

 Depdending on your custom code and user case where you are using the ESP FlexyStepper library as a part, you might experience some jitter (unstable/uneven step signal frequency, short breaks in the movement or in general a not always smoothly running stepper motor).
 The reason for this is to be found in the basic principle how the library is implemented currently and the fact that the Arduino sketch is running as a task within the FreeRTOS operating system of the ESP32 and along with some other hose keeping tasks in "parallel".